Special tips

 How to address employment gaps

 If you have gaps between jobs on your resume, it's easy to be worried that employers will think the worst.
 But most employers understand that the most common reasons for gaps is because you were continuing your education or gaining new skills, taking care of children or other family members, or dealing with a significant health issue.
-It's not necessary to explain the reasons on your resume, but you should be prepared to do so at an interview.
-Here are tips for resumes when you have ha
+It's not necessary to explain the reasons on your resume, but you might address them in a cover letter, or at an interview.
+Here are tips for resumes when you have employment gaps:

 • Be truthful about the dates of your employment.
-Use your resume to highlight your skills and experience, and be prepared to address gaps during an interview.
+Use your resume to highlight your skills and experience, since this is what the employer's primary focus is.

-• If your gap was less than a year, you can include only the years, and not the months, or your previous jobs.
+• If your gap was less than a year, you can choose to include only the years, of your previous jobs.
+However, know that some applicant tracking systems will look for month or even day of employment dates.

 • Remember that if you have a long work history, you don't need to include every job you've had.
 This is especially true if you're a professional who has several years of experience and your employment gap occurred early in your career: you can leave off the job you had before your gap in employment.